0z-cloud/vx/.Vx-SPECIFICATION/Vx.README/FOLDER_MAPPER_STRUCTURE.md

         dockerfiles:
         # /---------/
         |           |
-        |           # Stack of services or applications which must to be builded to docker container images,
+        |           # Stack of services or applications which must be built to docker container images,
         |           # and represents by self all services like and which you need for product infrastructure layout,
-        |           # where we ruunning things such like as Databases, Queues, Storages, Hypervisors, Processing or other,
+        |           # where we running things such like as Databases, Queues, Storages, Hypervisors, Processing or other,
         |           # used as last backend/transport/queue layer for your front-end/back-end or other BI Pipelines works.
         |           # As example - [redis,mongo,rabbit,kafka,minio,postgres,memcached,nextcloud,etc]
         |           |